-Figure 8 estimates to what degree the composition of international markets mirror the ranking-order of the largest grossing films in the U.S. market.
-The figure cannot explain how Hollywood produces a mirroring effect, but its major studios would benefit from any mirroring with the United States film market.
-Promotion and advertising are key factors of a theatrical-distribution strategy (Wasko, 2003), and uncertainty about how much promotion and advertising are necessary would be reduced when a film's success in one place can indicate how it will perform elsewhere.
-This benefit in reducing uncertainty was recently demonstrated in the negative, when Disney promoted the latest Star Wars films in China.
-The original Star Wars films were not previously exhibited in China and its movie goers did not grow up in an environment where, for generations of people, the Star Wars franchise was one of the centerpieces of popular culture.
+Figure 8: Box-office revenue rank of U.S. top 100, U.S. market v. foreign, 2007 - 2016 when Disney promoted the latest Star Wars films in China.
+The original Star Wars films were not previously exhibited in China and its moviegoers did not grow up in an environment where, for generations of people, the Star Wars franchise was one of the centerpieces of popular culture.
 Thus, Disney added extra doses of promotion in China, but reports indicated that the effects of the extra promotion were still uncertain.
 For franchises the size of Star Wars, there might be few certain substitutes for the knowledge that an entrenched, dedicated fanbase will very likely make the next film a top-ranking success (Frater, 2018; Greenberg, 2016).